-Arizona State University, in conjunction with NASA, is working on a project called LunaH-Map, which you can read more about here: https://lunahmap.asu.edu/.
+Arizona State University, in conjunction with NASA, worked on a project called LunaH-Map, which you can read more about here: https://lunahmap.asu.edu/.
 “LunaH-Map is a miniaturized, fully functional interplanetary spacecraft the size of a shoebox that will map hydrogen enrichments within permanently shadowed regions of the lunar south pole.”

 It’s a short piece of flash fiction, which you can read an excerpt of below.

 Our love was something to make the heavens sing, yet I turned around to find myself alone.

 The darkness of your absence eclipsed any joy that filled me with light.

 Love is eternal, or so the poets say, yet somewhere across the years, we fell out of step.
 Like the gear shifts of a machine, our parts thrown out of sync in a moment.